dhlee3146/Group-5/README.md

 * It offers a wide range of features to enhance the learning experience across various subjects and topics.

+* So, what are the main features of StyudyStack?

+* We've summarized the key features of this tool into three points.
 [ Functions ]

 * We have noticed 6 key features of StudyStack: